-Ensure You are Visible Always: First assumption when biking is “no one sees you.”
+Ensure You are Visible Always: the First assumption when biking is “no one sees you.”
 It is your responsibility to ensure that you are visible to other road users.
-So wear neon of fluorescent colors, install bicycle reflectors, choose retro-reflective vests, or use the wristbands.
+So wear neon or fluorescent colors, install bicycle reflectors, choose retro-reflective vests, or use the wristbands.

 Always Remain Alert and Focused: Certain things will hinder your concentration, a mere glimpse of the MP4 player might be the difference between a fatal crash and a safe ride home.
 Here is what to do, never wear headphones, watch out for obstacles, and be cautious on rail tracks.